 So, on to how to do this right?
 Remember you can find all of the simplified directions on Cricut’s Design Space too!
 Each item here is a clickable link so you know what I recommend and where you can find it online if you can’t find it locally.
 Some are also affiliate links which means if you shop through them I may earn a commission.
 (To which I say THANK YOU SO MUCH!)

-What you will need to make your Cricut Heart Puzzle:
+What you will need to DIY your Heart Puzzle:

 Fine Point Blade

 Light Grip Cricut Mat

 Strong Grip Cricut Mat

 Wide Width Masking Tape or Frog Tape

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.

 Choose the heart puzzle design in Cricut Design Space.

 Upload your premade design into Design Space and insert in into the design pattern.
 Remember you can adjust each layer to move forwards or pack wards if need be!